 If the FSS participating family moves and the RHA chooses to administer the voucher and bill the AHA, the family may request to remain in the AHA's FSS program with AHA and RHA approval, or, with RHA approval, enroll in the RHA's program.
 The escrow account will remain with the AHA.
 If the family wishes to remain in the AHA's program, the family must demonstrate follow through with goal updates with FSS staff.
 If the family enrolls in the RHA's FSS program under a billing situation and the family completes the Contract of Participation, the RHA will notify AHA and certify that the family is no longer receiving welfare assistance.
 If the family has met the requirements for successful completion of contract which allows for final disbursement of escrow account, then AHA will pay out the escrow account to the family.
-If the family enrolls in the RHA's FSS program under a billing situation and the family enrolls in the RHA's FSS program under a billing situation and the family enrolls in the RHA's FSS program under a billing situation and the family does not complete the Contract of Participation, when it expires, the escrow account is forfeited.
+If the family enrolls in the RHA's FSS program under a billing situation and the family does not complete the Contract of Participation, when it expires, the escrow account is forfeited.